klstein7/nextjs-wordle-dev-day/docs/02-game-board.md

 ```

 This layout wraps all our pages and applies some global styles.
 It's somewhat analogous to the main app component in Angular.

+## Checking Your Progress

+As you work through this chapter, it's important to regularly check your progress to ensure you're on the right track.
+Here are some steps you can follow:

+1. **Run the development server**:
+   After implementing each component, run `yarn dev` to start the development server and view your changes in the browser at `http://localhost:3000/game/1`.

+2. **Visual inspection**:
+   The game board should now be visible with the following elements:

+   - A centered game board
+   - A list of previous guesses (initially showing "HELLO" and "WORLD")
+   - An input field for new guesses

+3. **Functional testing**:
+   - Try entering a 5-letter word in the input field.
+Each letter should appear in its own box.
+   - Press Enter after entering a word.
+The console should log your guess, and the input field should clear.

 ## Conclusion